 - Voltage Meter (with wire probes)

 - Amperage Meter

 - Pressure Gauges (refrigerant)

 - Tachometer

 - Thermometer

-- U-tube manometer or equivalent
+- U-Tube Manometer

 Check the housing, blower, and ductwork for any foreign objects before running the blower.

 1. Check the Voltage

 Before starting the unit, compare the supplied voltage, hertz, and phase with the unit and motor's nameplate information.